 5. Avec – Executive Chef Paul Kahan (Nico Osteria, Blackbird and The Publican) is a legend in Chicago.
-I recentlyb stopped into Avec for lunch, after a long time away.
+I recently stopped into Avec for lunch, after a long time away.
 Wow!
 It was incredibly delicious.
-The menu changes but if you can get the mouth explosion that is the charred sweet potatoes with pomegranate seeds, cipollini onions, tahini and mint, do it!
+The menu changes but if you can get the mouth explosion that is the charred sweet potatoes with pomegranate seeds, cipollini onions, tahini, and mint, do it!

 6. La Sirena Clandestina – This cozy Brazilian-inspired restaurant has a seaside feel and Chef John Manion is turning out lovely small plates.
 So many great things to choose but I suggest you include their baked empanadas and ceviche as part of your meal.

 7. Swift & Sons – I’m not convinced that Chicago needed another huge steakhouse but, at least, this one is paying homage to the titans of the cattle trade in the historic Fulton Market.
 Chef Chris Pandel (Balena) is at the helm.
 It’s a beautiful, sprawling space with a pretty tasty burger and some great desserts.